cabassi/Penmount-TouchScreen-for-RaspberryPI/touchscreen_calibration.md

 # Touchscreen Calibration in Debian9

+Thanks to KurtJacobson who wrote this gist (https://gist.github.com/KurtJacobson/37288a0300a9c1b3e859c8dcff403300)

 Unfortunately [`xinput-calibrator`][1] does not work at all for calibrating a touchscreen in Debian9.
 This is apparently because X server now uses libinput to handle input devices instead of evdev.
 I spent huge amount of trying to